yannickwurm/bootstrapy/README.md

-## Where to start?
+## How this works

-1. Edit you files or write a new post.
+* Edit your files in place (eg. index.html, team.html) or write a new post.
    Use `rake newpost[post-name]` to create a new post in the _posts folder with the name "post-name".

-2. run `rake translit` to transliterate any
+* run `rake translit` to transliterate any weird chars. (no longer necessary becasue we change the locale)

+*  `rake build` creates the site in _site.